Placement and Credit

-Credit and placement do not always go together.
+Credit and placement are distinct and do not always go together.
 A student may receive advanced placement for work done before college enrollment, but not get credit, or vice versa.

 For incoming first-year students, the first issue to be concerned with is placement rather than credit.
 It is more important to be enrolled in the right course than to settle the matter of how much credit will be received for previous work.
 The latter normally can and will be sorted out over a longer period (the first year).

-Each department sets its own policy about awarding credit or advanced standing, and some departments require a placement examination or a course at Swarthmore to validate a student's previous work.
+Each department sets its own policy about awarding credit or advanced standing, and some departments require a placement examination to validate a student's previous work.
 As stated above, departments make a distinction between advanced standing and credit, and first-year students often need help understanding the various departmental nuances.
-The information below describes departmental policies.
-Any questions should be addressed to the person indicated at the end of each department's section.